Hidden column mechanism of the data transmission service

-When you perform schema migration or use the DDL statement CREATE TABLE for incremental synchronization, the data transmission service will provide the corresponding mechanism based on the actual situation of the data migration project.
+When you perform schema migration or synchronize an incremental DDL statement CREATE TABLE, the data transmission service will provide the corresponding mechanism based on the actual situation of the data migration task.

-If you do not advance to the forward switchover step in a data migration project, you must manually drop the hidden columns and unique indexes based on the type of the data migration project as guided by this topic.
+You can manually drop the hidden columns and unique indexes based on the type of the data migration task as guided by this topic before you advance to the forward switchover phase of a data migration task.

-• When you migrate data from an Oracle database to an Oracle tenant of OceanBase Database, the data transmission service will add hidden columns to all tables at the destination database, and create unique indexes based on the hidden columns.
-These columns and indexes will be automatically dropped during the forward switchover step.
-For more information about how to create a project, see Migrate data from an Oracle database to an Oracle tenant of OceanBase Database.
+• When you migrate data from an Oracle database to an Oracle tenant of OceanBase Database, the data transmission service will add hidden columns to all tables at the target database, and create unique indexes based on the hidden columns if you have selected Yes for Add hidden columns for tables without non-null unique keys in the Advanced Options section on the Migration Options page.
+These columns and indexes will be automatically dropped in the forward switchover phase.
+For more information about how to create a task, see Migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 The data transmission service will automatically add hidden columns to the CREATE TABLE statement.
 Here is an example: